RORL: Robust Offline Reinforcement Learning via Conservative Smoothing: Theoretical Analysis

 \section{Theoretical Analysis}

-We analyze the simplified learning objective of RORL in linear MDPs \cite{lsvi-2020,jin2021pessimism}, where the feature map of the state-action pair takes the form of $\phi:\mathcal{S}\times\mathcal{A}\rightarrow\mathbb{R}^d$, and the transition kernel and the reward function are assumed to be linear in $\phi$.
-The parameter $\widetilde w_t$ of RORL can be solved in closed form following the least squares value iteration algorithm (LSVI), which minimizes the following loss function.
+We analyze a simplified learning objective of RORL in linear MDPs \cite{lsvi-2020,jin2021pessimism}, where the feature map of the state-action pair takes the form of $\phi:\mathcal{S}\times\mathcal{A}\rightarrow\mathbb{R}^d$, and both the transition function and the reward function are assumed to be linear in $\phi$.
+The parameter $\widetilde w_t$ of RORL can be solved in closed form following the least squares value iteration (LSVI), which minimizes the following loss function.